agrawalaayush/packer-chef-highperf-centos7-ami/README.md

 # High Performance CentOS 7 AMI

 The stock RHEL and CentOS AMIs are highly unoptimized and typically out of date.
 This project aims to create a high-performance CentOS 7 image that is unencumbered of product codes or other restrictions.
-It now also includes a recent Linux kernel and Docker.

-In informal testing (building Chef server clusters) we've been able to cut deploy times by 50%.

-These images are built by Chef's Customer Success team for the benefit of our customers.
-For that reason, all images include the latest ChefDK :)
+It is based on https://github.com/irvingpop/packer-chef-highperf-centos7-ami, but without Chef and Docker, and with some extra packages and puppet.

 Credit to the DCOS team, this project is based on their [CentOS 7 cloud image](https://github.com/dcos/dcos/tree/master/cloud_images/centos7)